unahouExosite/docs/portals/README.md

 If you send any keys besides these, it will do nothing.

+When User-A update User-B, User-A doesn't need to grant permission of resources from User-B which User-A doesn't have.

 #### Response

 On success, response has HTTP status 200 and the updated user object.